How to Plan Your Jackson Hole Wedding

 6. Adventurous Activities: $250 to $2000

-What Do You Need to Elope in Jackson Hole?
+What Do You Need to Have a Grand Teton Wedding?

-Apart from love, of course!
-You’ll also need your marriage license, officiant, witnesses, and permits.
+You’ll need your marriage license, officiant, 2 witnesses, and permits.
 Other popular items include:

 • Wedding Attire